 - What are your must-haves for this support?

 - What would be nice to have?

-- How often do you need the support and for how long each time?
+- How often do you need assistance, and for how long each time?

-- How much can you afford in your funding for this support?
+- How much funding in your NDIS budget do you have for this support?
 Check the NDIS price guides if you’re not sure of the price range.

-Make sure that the support meets the What is ‘reasonable and necessary’? test.
+Ensure the support meets the ‘reasonable and necessary’ test.
 It should be related to your disability, help you achieve your goals and represent value for money.

-Is the provider suitably qualified and do they have the right experience to help you?
+- Is the provider suitably qualified and experienced?

-Is the provider regularly available for the days and times that you would need them, and are they flexible if these days or times need to change?
+- Is the provider regularly available for the days, times and at the location you need them?
+Are they flexible if these need to change?